joastern/vimrcconfig/README.md

 # vimrc #

-`vimrc` is the name for the configuration file of the very cool terminal text editor, `vim`.
-It modifies the behavior of the `vim` program itself through the use of included settings, and plugins on GitHub.
+*vimrc* is the name for the configuration file of the very cool terminal text editor, *vim*.
+It modifies the behavior of the *vim* program itself through the use of included settings, keybindings, and plugins on GitHub.

 ## Features ##

+Below are a few of the more general features added to *vim* with this software:

 * Line numbering
 * Scroll support: Mousewheel, pgup/pgdn buttons
 * Click to move cursor (Mac unstable, might need to use `Cmd+Click`)
 * Drag to select text (Mac unstable, might need to use `Cmd+Click`)
-* Enforced textwidth of 80 characters for code
+* Enforced textwidth of 80 characters for code readability
 * Spellcheck for text files
 * Git diff display

-* A bunch of keyboard shortcuts, outlined in greater detail in [HELP.md](./HELP.md)
+It also adds a variety of intuitive keyboard shortcuts, documented in greater detail in the [HELP.md](./HELP.md) page.

 ## Requirements ##

+Besides the installation of *vim*, the below requirements are useful to have and make installation easier, but are not strict requirements.

-* Existing installation of `vim`
+* Existing installation of *vim*
-* `bash` or other Unix shell equivalent (possible to install, but different commands)
+* *bash* or other Unix shell equivalent
+* *make* utility
-* `git` support, for downloading this repo (possible to install, but download manually)
+* *git* support, for downloading this repo

-## Setup ##
+## Distribution ##

+*vimrc* is distributed (installed and updated) through git, specifically through this repo.
+All updates can be done through vim itself, by running `:VimrcUpdate`.

+### Installation ###

-Download and install the config files and plugins by running the following:
+You can install *vimrc* in the default location by running the following 3 lines in a terminal (location independent):

 ```
 #!bash